2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 2. DeepSeek V4: The Open-Source Flagship's Technical Revolution

-2.1 Trillion-Parameter MoE Architecture
+2.1 Dual-Variant Trillion-Parameter MoE Architecture

 The MoE architecture's advantage lies in allowing the model to possess enormous knowledge capacity (through total parameters) while maintaining efficient inference speed (through sparse activation).
 DeepSeek V4's innovations on this architecture achieve the optimal balance between performance and efficiency.